PickNikRobotics/data_tamer/README.md

 **DataTamer** is your "fearless" C++ library to log numerical data:

-- Track hundreds or thousands of variables: even 1 million points per seconds should have a negligible CPU overhead.
+- Track hundreds or thousands of variables: even 1 million points per second should have a negligible CPU overhead.
-- Perfect for real-time application: the code in the "hot" thread has very low latency.
+- Perfect for real-time applications: the code in the "hot" thread has very low latency, no matter how the data is saved.

 Kudos to [pal_statistics](https://github.com/pal-robotics/pal_statistics), for inspiring this project.

-Since all the values are aggregated in a single "snapshot", it is particularly suited to record data in a periodic loop (very frequent use case in robotics applications).
+Since all the values are aggregated in a single "snapshot", it is particularly suited to record data in a periodic loop (a very frequent use case in robotics applications).

 ## Features

 - **Serialization schema is created at run-time**: no need to do any code generation.
-- **Suitable for real-time applications**: very low-latency (on the side of the callee).
+- **Suitable for real-time applications**: very low latency (on the side of the callee).
 - **Multi-sink architecture**: recorded data can be forwarded to multiple "backends".
 - **Very low serialization overhead**, in the order of 1 bit per traced value.
 - The user can enable/disable traced variables at run-time.